Charl-AI/MNIST-in-every-framework/README.md

 ```

 *We also provide a VS Code 'devcontainer' specification.
-If you use VS Code (with the remote development extension pack), you can setup a development environment by cloning the repo and running `Remote Containers: Open folder in Container` from the command palette*.
+If you use VS Code (with the remote development extension pack), you can setup a development environment by cloning the repo and running `Remote Containers: Open folder in Container` from the command palette.*